greg-raven/Uncommon-Sense/_posts/2015-01-28-of-the-people-by-the-people-and-for-the-people.md

 ---
-title: 'Of the people, by the people, and for the people'
+title: "Of the people, by the people, and for the people"
 layout: post
 categories:
 - demagogues